 TEEF! is a companion animal dental care product containing a patented prebiotic formula called Protektin42™ for dogs.
 It's a powder water additive that cleans teeth and freshens breath each time they drink.
 Protektin42 contains only four human-grade, plant-based ingredients to fight bad bacteria and increase good bacteria for a naturally healthy mouth.

 Just mix the flavorless and odorless powder into their water and enjoy slobbery kisses with less stink.
-Plus, purchasing TEEF! will help animals in need at AHS as part of their “Give Back” program.
-So get your order on!
-Use promo code AHSDENTAL10 for 10% off through March 31, 2021.
+Plus, use promo code AHSDENTAL10 and you'll get 10% off through March 31, 2021.
 So get your order on!

 5. Professional dental cleaning